Using content design to clarify complex product differences

 - reached out to internal experts on the products

-- reviewed all Ux research reports and documentation on football users
+- reviewed all UX research reports and documentation on football users

 I then organized all this information into a table format where I could easily compare and contrast the products.